armadillu/MoveMyWindow/ReadMe.txt

 Simple OS X app to control the frontmost window with global keyboard shortcuts, works with multiple screens too.
+It also offers quick access to gamma control now.